bkalali/voag/README.md

 ## VOAG Demo project
 This project is created to demonstrate some of the MuleSoft functionality and capabilities as follows.

+1. There are three use cases: create an order, retrieve an inventory of orders and retrieve an order by order id.
-1. src/main/app/voag-front-end.xml contains front end flows which are designed to expose RAML rest APIs.
+2. src/main/app/voag-front-end.xml contains front end flows which are designed to expose RAML rest APIs.
-2. src/main/app/voag-back-end.xml contains back end flows which are designed to access back-end database using database connector.
+3. src/main/app/voag-back-end.xml contains back end flows which are designed to access back-end database using database connector.
-3. The rest endpoints are secured by SSL and in memory authentication-manager
+4. The rest endpoints are secured by SSL and in memory authentication-manager

 ## Prerequisite